JoeLiuCS/Challenge_Question_SQLite/README.md

 (3) Read the file line by line

 	The CSV file can be bigger like 1GB or 20GB, and memory is limited.
-	Here has two options, using 'iterator' or 'line by line', I choose the second one.
+	Here has two options, using 'iterator' or 'read line by line', I choose the second one.

 (4) End line does not count